 Learn about the PEO certification requirements that providers need to meet.
 Our guide will also help you determine whether your business is a good candidate for a CPEO.

 What Is a Certified PEO?
-Everything You Need to Know to Understand CPEOs
+A Guide to Understand CPEOs

 This article is part of a larger series on Payroll Services.